markokhman/func-course/Chapter 1/Lesson 2.md

 ### Messages and Transactions

 So what are messages and what are transactions.
-The thing that happens between the contracts is called a message, it carries a little bit of coins and arbitrary data to a specific destination, the contract ID or address.
+The thing that happens between the contracts is called a message, it carries a little bit of coins and arbitrary data to a contract address.
-When the message arrives to the contract it's processed, the contract updated state, and emits new messages, this whole bunch of activity on a contract is recorded as a transaction.
+When the message arrives to the contract it's processed, the contract updated state, and emits new messages.
+All this activitity on a contract is recorded as a transaction.
 Think of this, if you have a chain of messages from contract A to contract B to contract C, then you have a message in between A and B. But you have transactions on A and transaction on B. And then if you have another message from B to C, that's the second message and the third transaction that is recorded on contract C. So if you have this chain with two messages, then you have three transactions and two messages.

-You also have a third message that is an external message that activates this chain.
+To initiate this chain of messages we need to add an external message that arrives to contract A. It is called an external message.

 ### The Process of Sending and Recording Transactions on the Blockchain